engineervix/ubuntu-server-backup/README.md

 ## Supported Ubuntu versions

-This has been tested on Ubuntu 20.04, I don't know if it'll work correctly on other versions.
+This has been **tested on Ubuntu 20.04**, I don't know if it'll work correctly on other versions.

 ## TODO ✅